CumulusNetworks/docs/content/cumulus-netq-41/Monitor-Operations/Monitor-Data-Link-Layer/Monitor-the-LLDP-Service.md

     - Medium: view number of nodes running LLDP service, number of sessions, and number of alarms
     - Large: view number of nodes running LLDP service, number of sessions and alarms, number of sessions without neighbors, switches with the most established/unestablished sessions
     - Full-screen: view all switches, all sessions, and all alarms
-- `netq show evpn` command: view associated host interface, peer hostname and interface, and last time a change occurred for each session running LLDP
+- `netq show lldp` command: view associated host interface, peer hostname and interface, and last time a change occurred for each session running LLDP

 {{%notice note%}}